webbjj/clustertools/docs/source/analysis.rst

 Functions
 ---------

 A long list of functions exist within ``clustertools`` that can be called to measure a speciic property of the ``StarCluster``.
-When functions are called internally (``StarCluster.function_name()``), changes are made to variables within ``StarCluster`` with nothing returned.
-When called externally (``function_name(StarCluster)``), no changes are made within the ``StarCluster`` while the called function returns the necessary information.
-For example, a cluster's half-mass relaxation time can be called internally via:
+When functions are called internally (``StarCluster.function_name()``), changes are made to variables within ``StarCluster`` and the calculated value is returned.
+In some cases one may wish to call a function externally (``function_name(StarCluster)``) to return additional information or to avoid making changes to ``StarCluster`` .
+For example, a cluster's mass function can be called internally via:

->>> cluster.half_mass_relaxation_time()
+>>> cluster.mass_function()

-where the variable cluster.trh now represents the cluster's half-mass relaxation time.
-Alternatively, the cluster's half-mass relaxation time can be called externally via:
+where the variable cluster.alpha now represents the power-law slope of the cluster's mass functino.
+Alternatively, the cluster's mass function can be called externally via:

 >>> trh=half_mass_relaxation_time(cluster)